 Advantage: Authentic

-Nothing sounds more like nostalgia than the cackling of embers under a star-filled night sky—and if you’re going to s’mores, you might as well do it the way our forefathers did!
+Nothing sounds more like nostalgia than the crackling of embers under a star-filled night sky—and if you’re going to s’mores, you might as well do it the way our forefathers did!
 The open flame provides an authentic, smoky taste that you can’t fully replicate with other methods, and the campfire’s heat allows for a slower, even toasting process, giving the marshmallows that perfect golden-brown crust with a gooey center.

 Unique Recipe to try: S’Moreos